gvwilson/thirdbit/src/fiction/santas/index.md

 "—you realize they're the ones who've got *you*," a familiar voice finished.
 Finner whirled around.

 "Hello," Elfabot said,
 its cheerful tone at odds with the rather large ray gun pointing at Captain Clausbeard.
-Half a dozen other bots stood beside with similar weaponry pointed in similar directions.
+Half a dozen other bots stood beside it pointing weaponry of their own.
 Some still wore the human faces Finner had seen when doing deliveries, but had dispensed with the parkas and gloves that had hidden their steel frames.
-Others had discarded part or all of their faces, revealing skull-like grins that were more terrifying than the angry santasaurus's teeth.
+Others had discarded part or all of their faces, revealing skull-like metal grins.

 "Please don't," Elfabot continued calmly as Captain Clausbeard's hand twitched toward his own ray gun.
-"We've done our best to adjust these to stun, but our calculations are obviously not precise.
+"We've done our best to adjust these weapons to stun, but our calculations are obviously not precise.
 If you could put your weapons down, we'd be happy to show you to your new homes."